 Here’s another example:

 Here is Guy 2.
 You’ve definitely seen this guy before.
 He also has a girlfriend who loves him, but he’s terrified of losing her.
 When he got with her, he couldn’t believe his luck, and as a result, spends all his time in subservience trying to keep her interested, impressed, and approving of him.
+He's always desperate to make his girlfriend love him.
 If she expresses her independence, he becomes threatened, and her phone blows up with messages.
 “Where are you?”
 “Are you okay?”
 Their relationship ends not long after.

 Yet again, this is definitely not how alpha males treat their girlfriends